Managing Switches and Interfaces

 1. Ideally, only apply a force link-up configuration on a delivery interface.

-2. This configuration allows L1 on port to stay up, even when the optical fiber cable is connected only in Tx direction.
+2. This configuration allows L1 on the port to stay up, even when the optical fiber cable is connected only in the TX direction.

 3. This feature helps to black hole traffic if applied on links between switches.